Water as Leverage for Resilient Cities Asia

-The Special Envoy for International Water Affairs, Henk Ovink and the Netherlands Enterprise Agency (on behalf of the Ministry of Foreign Affairs) have taken on the challenge of addressing water crises in urban areas.
-The programme Water as Leverage for Resilient Cities Asia is collaborating with the cities of Chennai (India), Khulna (Bangladesh) and Semarang (Indonesia) to tackle urban water-related challenges in an innovative and inclusive way.
+The Special Envoy for International Water Affairs and the Netherlands Enterprise Agency (on behalf of the Ministry of Foreign Affairs) have taken on the challenge of addressing water crises in urban areas.
+The programme Water as Leverage for Resilient Cities Asia is collaborating with the cities of Chennai (India), Khulna (Bangladesh) and Semarang (Indonesia) to tackle urban water-related challenges innovatively and inclusively

 Call for Action

-On World Earth Day (22 April 2018) Water as Leverage launched its first call.
+On World Earth Day, 22 April 2018, Water as Leverage launched its first call.
 It is no longer possible to submit a bid.
 Water as Leverage now enters the next phase.
-Six international teams of water and climate experts, engineers, scientists, architects and urban planners have been selected to develop groundbreaking, innovative approaches to tackle the immense climate and water challenges in three cities in Asia: Semarang (Indonesia), Khulna (Bangladesh) and Chennai (India).
+6 international teams of water and climate experts, engineers, scientists, architects and urban planners have been selected to develop groundbreaking, innovative approaches to tackle the immense climate and water challenges in three cities in Asia: Semarang (Indonesia), Khulna (Bangladesh) and Chennai (India).

 Overview of winning teams

 Water represents the most challenging and complex risk faced by man.
 Floods and droughts, pollution and water conflicts combined with a growing demand for food and energy, rapid urbanisation, migration pressures, and climate change are potentially catastrophic.
-Yet, the connecting and interdependent strength of water provides us with an opportunity that cannot be ignored: water can be used as leverage for impactful and catalytic change.
+Yet, water's connecting and interdependent strength provides us with an opportunity that cannot be ignored: water can be used as leverage for impactful and catalytic change.

 Water is the leverage for climate impact, yet 'it takes millions to invest billions wisely' – that is the conviction of the Netherlands Special Envoy for International Water Affairs, Mr Henk Ovink.
-The programme Water as Leverage will provide these catalytic first millions, with the aim of developing conceptual designs that will leverage water for real urban climate resilience.
-The three cities where Water as Leverage is to begin, will pilot a transformative design approach with a view towards replication of its principles, in Asia and the wider world.
-The initiative involves a dedicated group of partners from governments, financial institutions, investors and community stakeholders committed to the aim of replicating Water as Leverage in other cities and regions.
+The programme Water as Leverage will provide these catalytic first millions, to develop conceptual designs that will leverage water for natural urban climate resilience.
+The 3 cities where Water as Leverage is to begin will pilot a transformative design approach with a view towards replication of its principles in Asia and the wider world.
+The initiative involves a dedicated group of partners from governments, financial institutions, investors and community stakeholders committed to replicating Water as Leverage in other cities and regions.
 The President of the AIIB, Jin Liqun, put it like this:

 "Asia is at a critical juncture.
 Its role on the world stage is increasing, but the region now faces new and complex challenges.
 We will not, and cannot, change the course of the planet alone, but we will step up, alongside other members and partners, to do our part to build a sustainable tomorrow."

 Water as Leverage wants to be different.
-Aiming to involve the international financial world, development banks and governments in the advancement of this innovative approach.
+Aiming to involve the international financial world, development banks and governments in advancing this innovative approach.
 Creating an inclusive and innovative pre-project preparation facility.
 Using water as leverage for making cities resilient.

 The initially selected cities, Chennai (India), Khulna (Bangladesh) and Semarang (Indonesia), all face complex water-related challenges.
-All related to, or on top of rapid urbanisation and unprecedented migration flows.
-This challenging landscape of problems and opportunities is the focus of the first design competition.
-Not against each other, but for the highest ambition, to find the best resiliency approach.
+All related to, or on top of, rapid urbanisation and unprecedented migration flows.
+This challenging landscape of problems and opportunities is the focus of the first design.
+Not against each other, but to find the best resiliency approach for the highest ambition.